 Maintain Viral Suppression

-The fundamental principle of regimen switching is to maintain viral suppression without jeopardizing future treatment options (AI).
-If a regimen switch results in virologic failure with the emergence of new resistance mutations, the patient may require more complex or expensive regimens.
+The fundamental principle of regimen optimization is to maintain viral suppression without jeopardizing future treatment options.
+If a regimen switch results in virologic failure with the emergence of new resistance mutations, the patient may require more complex and/or expensive regimens.

-If switching is considered in patients with suppressed viral loads who do not have prior resistance data, next-generation proviral DNA genotypic resistance testing can be considered.
-For patients who have no prior virologic failures and who are on their first or second regimen, or those who have genotypic test results from prior virologic failures, the use of the proviral DNA genotypic test is unlikely to provide useful information.
-In individuals with multiple prior failures or a history of multiple prior ARV regimens, the use of proviral DNA genotypic testing may be useful.
-However, the results must be interpreted with caution, as these assays may not detect all of a patient’s drug resistance mutations, especially those that were selected by a previous ART regimen.
+If regimen switching is considered in patients with suppressed viral loads who do not have prior drug resistance data, proviral DNA genotypic resistance testing can be considered.
+For patients who have no prior virologic failures and who are on their first or second regimen, or for those who have genotypic test results from prior virologic failures, the use of the proviral DNA genotypic test is unlikely to provide valuable information.
+In individuals with a history of multiple prior failures or multiple prior ARV regimens, the use of proviral DNA genotypic testing may be useful.
+However, whenever proviral DNA genotypic testing is used, the results must be interpreted with caution because these assays may not detect all of a patient’s drug resistance mutations, especially those that were selected by a previous ART regimen.
 In addition, these assays may identify mutations that appear to be inconsistent with a patient’s response to treatment, making the clinical relevance of the assay results questionable.
 Overall, the clinical utility of these assays remains an area of active investigation (see Drug-Resistance Testing).

 When switching an ARV regimen in a patient with hepatitis B virus (HBV)/HIV coinfection, tenofovir disoproxil fumarate (TDF) or tenofovir alafenamide (TAF) should be continued as part of the new regimen, unless these drugs are contraindicated.
-Both TDF and TAF are active against HBV infection.2 Discontinuation of these drugs may lead to reactivation of HBV, which may result in serious hepatocellular damage.
-Using 3TC or FTC as the only active drug for HBV infection is not recommended, as HBV resistance to these drugs can emerge rapidly.
+Both TDF and TAF are active against HBV.2 Discontinuation of these drugs may lead to reactivation of HBV, which may result in serious hepatocellular damage.
+In persons with HIV/HBV coinfection, using 3TC or FTC as the only drug in a regimen with HBV activity is not recommended (AII), as HBV resistance to these drugs can emerge.
 If TDF or TAF cannot be used as part of the ARV regimen, refer to Hepatitis B Virus/HIV Coinfection for recommendations.